Shuuida/MiniML-Engine/README.md

 * **🚫 Zero Dependencies:** No numpy, scipy, or pandas.
 Runs on any standard Python interpreter (including legacy systems).
 * **⚡ Embedded Optimization:** Algorithms are reverse-engineered to run on hardware with \< 2KB RAM.
-* **🔄 Dual-Core Engine:** Automatically accelerates training using scikit-learn if installed on the host PC, falling back to the pure Python ml\_runtime otherwise.
+* **🔄 Dual-Core Engine:** Automatically accelerates training using scikit-learn (OPTIONAL) if installed on the host PC, falling back to the pure Python ml\_runtime otherwise.

 ## **📂 Modular Architecture Analysis**